Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/1-Intro-to-trello.md

 ### Lists

-Lists help efficiently organise cards into the stage they are at within the project.
+Lists help efficiently organise cards into their stage within the project.
 Lists can be created to group similar tasks together based on common features.
 Within capstone you could create a list called _“To Do”_, incorporating all the tasks that are to be completed by the end of a particular sprint.
 Or a list called _“Brainstorm”_ which houses all the ideas proposed for the project requiring discussion with project leadership before implementation.
-Five lists that can be created to organise cards for a project include: _“Project Information”, “Brainstorm”, “To Do”, “Doing” and “Done”_.
+Five lists that can be created to start organising cards for a project include: _“Project Information”, “Brainstorm”, “To Do”, “Doing” and “Done”_.
 An example of a group of lists from the Capstone company Data Bytes is shown below in Figure 3.

 ![list_example](img/c1_lists.png)